graphicore/varla-varfo/explorations/calibrate/index.md

 … is tricky: it's not explicitly set anywhere in the device, nor does the spec document it or explain how to determine it.
-Instead, it is left to device manufacturers, operating systems, and user preferences to somehow come to a scaling factor that pleases or is good enough, *there's no precision*.
+Instead, it is left to device manufacturers, operating systems, and user preferences to somehow come to a scaling factor that pleases or is good enough; *there's no precision*.
 Usually backward from there, *if we know some real-world measurement of the screen like PPI, its measurements, or the `--unit-scale-physical` factor*, we can [calculate](#calculate-device-typical-viewing-distance)